alberttheprince/rpemotes-reborn/README.md

 - Thank you to [QueenSisters Animations](https://discord.gg/qbPtGwQuep) for the Explicit Usage Rights Agreement to add free custom animations either publicly available or on their discord

+- Thank you to [Kri's Graphic House](https://discord.gg/JueRG3fCy6) for the custom banners

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in keeping this script alive and we could not do it without you 🙏